-The board noted the substantial investment by Rathbone Brothers Plc., the parent company of Rathbone Unit Trust Management, into environmental, social and governance considerations and will continue to monitor the effectiveness of this investment within Rathbone Unit Trust Management.
+Our board noted the substantial investment by Rathbone Brothers Plc., the parent company of Rathbone Unit Trust Management, into environmental, social and governance considerations.
+Rathbone Unit Trust Management is working to develop its fund offering to cater to the sustainable investment market.
+By offering a wider suite of funds, we are able to better cater for our investors' needs in a world which is rapidly changing.

-4. Performance of your fund
+4 4.
+Performance of the fund